Sourland Mountain

-Sourland Mountain is a 17 mi long ridge in central New Jersey, extending from the Delaware River at Lambertville to the western end of Hillsborough Township near the community of Neshanic, through Montgomery Township and into Hopewell Township in Mercer County.
+Sourland Mountain is a 17 mi long ridge in central New Jersey, U.S., extending from the Delaware River at Lambertville to the western end of Hillsborough Township near the community of Neshanic, through Montgomery Township and into Hopewell Township in Mercer County.
 It comprises the largest contiguous forest in Central Jersey, nearly 90 sqmi in area.
 The highest point is only 568 ft above sea level, but the way it rises steeply from the surrounding farmland has earned it the title of 'mountain'.
 The ridge itself sits within a larger area of rough terrain called The Sourlands.

 Toponymy

 The origin of the name Sourland is unclear and a few theories exist.
 It could be derived from the term “sorrel-land” which describes the sorrel (reddish-brown) colored shale-bearing soils encountered by the pioneering German farmers, or German immigrants from the Sauerland region simply anglicized the name of their home region.
 Another possible source for the name is from 17th century Dutch settlers who referred to the region as "sauer landt" because the region was clearly not suitable for farming.
 To this day, the area remains relatively undeveloped - besides being unsuitable for farming, the hard igneous rock, nonporous clay soils, steep slopes and perched wetlands create groundwater conditions which make the area difficult for drilling wells and installing septic systems.